sdeepaknarayanan/activepm/README.md

-# activepm
+# Active Learning for Air Quality Station Location Recommendation

-Codes and results for active learning for station deployment Run all experiments from the master branch
+Run all experiments from the master branch

 Instructions for running the code: